cchitsiang/awesome-stars/topics.md

 - [NomicFoundation/hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 - [sabinadams/aurora](https://github.com/sabinadams/aurora) - CLI tool that orchestrates prisma files in a way that allows multiple .prisma files with cross-relations
 - [doocs/leetcode](https://github.com/doocs/leetcode) - 🔥LeetCode solutions in any programming language | 多种编程语言实现 LeetCode、《剑指 Offer（第 2 版）》、《程序员面试金典（第 6 版）》题解
-- [Tony133/nestjs-api-boilerplate-jwt](https://github.com/Tony133/nestjs-api-boilerplate-jwt) - An API Boilerplate to create a ready-to-use REST API in seconds with NestJS v11.x + TypeORM and JWT Auth 😻
+- [Tony133/nestjs-api-boilerplate-jwt](https://github.com/Tony133/nestjs-api-boilerplate-jwt) - An API Boilerplate to create a ready-to-use REST API in seconds with NestJS v11.x + Fastify + TypeORM and JWT Auth 😻
 - [tolgee/tolgee-js](https://github.com/tolgee/tolgee-js) - Tolgee JavaScript libraries monorepo
 - [sergey-telpuk/nestjs-rbac](https://github.com/sergey-telpuk/nestjs-rbac) - Awesome RBAC for NestJs
 - [ConsenSys-archive/truffle](https://github.com/ConsenSys-archive/truffle) - :warning: The Truffle Suite is being sunset.
 For information on ongoing support, migration options and FAQs, visit the Consensys blog.
 Thank you for all the support over the years.